 4 Marketing Takeaways from SMMW 2016

-Back in April thousands of marketers trekked to San Diego, Calif. to attend Social Media Marketing World 2016 presented by Social Media Examiner.
+In April 2016, thousands of marketers trekked to San Diego to attend Social Media Marketing World 2016 presented by Social Media Examiner.
 Below are some of the top marketing takeaways compiled by the BuzzSumo team.

 - Leverage Live Video